ZayLong/E-CommerceAppServer/README.md

 - *Restify*
   - Resify is used to write an RESTful API to send requests for information from the client to the server
 - *MongoDB*
-  - This document based database will house store location and user data which the <a href="https://github.com/TNGWorldwide/tisApp/blob/master/www/js/services.js">app</a> will request
+  - This document based database will house store location and user data which the app will request
 - *Angular*
   - Not at all used by the server, this is a client side component used to display data to the user
 - *Ionic*